Helsinki-NLP/OPUS-translator/README.md

 # HelTran

 HelTran is an online translation demonstrator.
-HelTran is an [Flask](http://flask.pocoo.org/) application that serves translation models online.
+HelTran is a [Flask](http://flask.pocoo.org/) application that serves translation models online.
 The translation models are run on [Marian NMT](https://marian-nmt.github.io/).

 ## How to deploy HelTran